historic photo of Percy Grainger conducting

 Standard Papers

-Each standard paper presentation lasts 20 minutes, followed by 10 minutes of Q&A. Presentations may include audiovisual elements and may be delivered in person or online.
+Each standard paper presentation lasts 20 minutes, followed by 10 minutes of Q&A.

 Illustrated Papers with Live Music